aneasystone/github-trending/README.md

 ## C#

+* 【2023-06-15】[Unity-Technologies / MegacityMultiplayer](https://github.com/Unity-Technologies/MegacityMultiplayer) - Megacity Multiplayer is an action-packed, shooter game based on the original Megacity sample.
+It leverages the power of Netcode for Entities for an immersive, multiplayer experience that can support 64+ players simultaneously.
+* 【2023-06-15】[Unity-Technologies / com.unity.netcode.gameobjects](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects) - Netcode for GameObjects is a high-level netcode SDK that provides networking capabilities to GameObject/MonoBehaviour workflows within Unity and sits on top of underlying transport layer.
 * 【2023-06-14】[cyanfish / naps2](https://github.com/cyanfish/naps2) - Scan documents to PDF and more, as simply as possible.
 * 【2023-06-14】[mertdas / SharpTerminator](https://github.com/mertdas/SharpTerminator) - Terminate AV/EDR Processes using kernel driver
 * 【2023-06-14】[tmoonlight / NSmartProxy](https://github.com/tmoonlight/NSmartProxy) - NSmartProxy是一款开源的内网穿透工具。采用.NET CORE的全异步模式打造。(NSmartProxy is an open source reverse proxy tool that creates a secure tunnel from a public endpoint to a locally service.)